Search

 • They may operate under pressure differential or inert purge.

-We know how important your application is to you.
-We work closely with our clients to ensure our recommended conveying solution meets or exceeds all of your requirements.
-That’s where our test labs come in.
-Our test labs in the US and the UK are designed to test your materials under actual operating conditions.
-Material testing is particularly important if your product is hygroscopic, moist, cohesive, hot (up to 180˚F/82˚C), a sludge, a slurry, or has fine particles.
+That’s where our test labs in the US and the UK come into the picture.
+They are designed to test your materials under actual operating conditions.
+Material testing is particularly important if your product is hygroscopic, moist, cohesive, hot (up to 180˚F/82˚C), sludge, slurry, or has fine particles.

-Tubular drag chain conveyors earn their moniker as heavy-duty conveyors.
+Tubular drag chain conveyors earn their heavy-duty moniker.
 They require periodic, very low maintenance.
-They can run empty.
-They can also start empty or under load.
+They can even run empty or start under load.

 en_US